effector/redux-devtools-adapter/README.md

 With batching enabled adapter sends logs only once in `latency` milliseconds and with number of logs no more than `size` number.
 This means that only last `size` number of logs will be visible in the DevTools at all times.

-Enabled by default, defautls are: last 100 logs with timeout milliseconds.
+Enabled by default, defautls are: last 100 logs with latency 500 milliseconds.

 ### stateTab